subhadig/subhadig.github.io/_drafts/running-kafka-in-docker.md

 ### Introduction
 Running *Apache Kafka* as a *Docker* container can be harder than it should be.
 Or perhaps it's easy once you know what exactly you need to do.
-In this post, I am going to discuss about my prefered way to run Kafka as a *Docker* container.
+In this post, I'm going to discuss about my prefered way to run Kafka in a *Docker* container.

 ---